SumithSB/brew-apps-task/Readme.md

 7. Run "pm2 start index.js" from your root folder, this will run the server in prod mode in the background.

+8. Currently the Node.js server is deployed on AWS Linux EC2 instance and apis can be accessed using the public url/ip address of the server.

 ## API Docs

 ### Add new book